fabric8io/docker-gogs/README.md

 * `DB_NAME` - the name of the database to use
 * `DB_USER` - the user to connect to the specified database as
 * `DB_PASSWD` - the password to connect to the database as

+For development, you might want to disable certifcate validation for webhooks.
+To do this use:

+* `SKIP_TLS_VERIFY` - set to `true` to disable webhook certificate validation (default: `false`)